BytingBitz/pyscrapify/readme.md

 ***
 # About:

+# REWRITE IN PROGRESS, WILL ONLY SCRAPE SEEK
 ---
 This tool was built simply because I could not find a currently functional tool for pulling Indeed.com and Seek.com organisational review data.
 This project also represents my first dive into scraping data from websites and it was a very valuable learning opportunity.